-Move ahead in your career and make a bigger impact in the community you serve with Walden’s online RN to BSN program.
+Move ahead in your career and make a bigger impact in the community you serve.

 To enroll in Walden’s RN to BSN program, you must have a current, active nursing license and an associate degree or diploma in nursing.
 We recognize that you have already accumulated a great deal of knowledge and skill working as an RN.
 We reward you for the expertise you bring by allowing you to transfer up to 75% of your course credit, using previous academic courses, professional development, and demonstrated college-level knowledge.

 This means you may be eligible to transfer up to 135 of the 181 quarter credits required.
 At least 45 credits must be completed at Walden.

 Nurses admitted to the program may be awarded up to 50 quarter credits for meeting competencies required to achieve the nursing license through either a diploma program or an associate degree program.
 Transcripts and diploma information will be evaluated to determine the extent of credit awarded.